alexandradeas/oriel-autorefresh/README.md

-A bookmarklet that will autorefresh Oriel and play a beep sound and trigger a alert when either:
+TamperMonkey scripts that will alert the candidate with an audible beep and brower alert when status changes in Oriel.
-1) The candidate has progressed from shortlist to interview
-2) An unknown status has occurred
+Currently supports:
+- Shortlist
+- Interview